dchaimow/vdfs/README.md

 `columns_fname`: filename of output columns file (face number that each voxel's center belongs to)

-`label_lh_fname`: optional freesurfer left label file, depth calculation will be restricted to label vertices
+`label_lh_fname`: optional freesurfer left label file, depth calculation will be restricted to label vertices (if provided a label file is also required for the other hemisphere, otherwise other hemisphere will be ignored alltogether)

-`label_rh_fname`: optional freesurfer right label file, depth calculation will be restricted to label vertices
+`label_rh_fname`: optional freesurfer right label file, depth calculation will be restricted to label vertices (if provided a label file is also required for the other hemisphere, otherwise other hemisphere will be ignored alltogether)

 `method` : 'equivol' or 'equidist'